ExaWorks/job-api-spec/specification.md

 implementation remains conformant to the standards and practices specific to that language.
 For example:

-- this document uses `camelCase` for identifiers; a Python implementation would, likely, use underscores instead
+- This document uses `camelCase` for identifiers; a Python implementation would, likely, use underscores instead.

-- all types in the specification are explicitly declared; an implementation in a weakly typed language may, at its authors' discretion, choose to implement explicit runtime type-checks, but it is not required to do so.
+- All types in the specification are explicitly declared; an implementation in a weakly typed language may, at its authors' discretion, choose to implement explicit runtime type-checks, but it is not required to do so.

-- getters/setters can be replaced by properties, depending on what is customary in the language in which the library is implemented
+- Getters/setters can be replaced by properties, depending on what is customary in the language in which the library is implemented